renzibei/fph-table/docs/ci.md

 | `sample_fph` | `correctness` |
 | `fph_table_correctness` | `correctness`, `slow` |

 `ctest -L correctness`, `-LE slow` and `-R <name>` work as usual.

-Note that `ctest` exits 0 when a selector matches nothing, so a label or a name that does not exist reports success; check `ctest -N` if a run finishes suspiciously fast.
+`--no-tests=error` is there because without it `ctest` exits 0 when it has nothing to run.
+Measured on cmake 3.28.3, which is what the `ubuntu-24.04` image carries, and on 4.2.1: a build with no registered test prints `No tests were found!!!` and exits 0, and `-R` and `-L` with a selector that matches nothing do the same.
+Deleting every `add_test` from `tests/CMakeLists.txt` left the job green.
+With the flag each of those exits 8.
+A cmake old enough not to know the flag rejects it outright; there, `ctest -N` lists what a run would have done.

 The benchmark is not registered unless you configure with `-DFPH_ENABLE_BENCHMARK_TEST=ON`.